 - Meat: Eat red meat only occasionally.
 Unfortunately, lean and extra-lean varieties tend to be more expensive than fattier cuts.
 Filet mignon is probably not going to be on your menu, but extra-lean or lean ground beef might be.
-In this case, consider buying larger packs, so the unit cost of the meat is lower.
+Consider buying larger packs of meat, so the unit cost is lower.
 Use what you need for your planned meal, then freeze the rest.
 Plus, if a recipe calls for a pound of lean ground beef, consider using only 3/4 of a pound instead.
 Your meat will stretch further, and you'll reduce the amount of fat in your meals.

 Lean cuts of meat like the round also tend to be tough cuts.
 These cook beautifully in the slow cooker, so you can still enjoy relatively inexpensive, fork-tender meat.
 Again, use meat sparingly so that it accents your meal rather than dominates it.

 - Poultry: Boneless, skinless chicken breasts can be very expensive.
 These will be a good item to buy in larger quantities if you have space.
 The unit cost of buying chicken in a larger package will be less than choosing a package with just two chicken breasts or selecting them piece by piece from the meat counter.
 Buy plain chicken breasts rather than pre-seasoned or marinated chicken.

 Occasionally a whole chicken is cheaper than buying a pound pack of chicken breasts.
 Roast the chicken and remove the skin before eating it.
 Use leftovers in soups or sandwiches.